Virtual input device settings

 Mouse Sensitivity — helps you to modify emulated mouse sensitivity.
 It works both for digital (buttons) and analog (sticks and triggers) controls.

-Mouse Speed — permits to adjust mouse speed only if your mouse direction is assigned to a digital control (to one of the buttons).
+Mouse Speed — permits you to adjust mouse speed only if your mouse direction is assigned to a digital control (to one of the buttons).
 Speed is static, the higher it is the faster your cursor moves.

-Mouse Acceleration — permits to adjust the speed-up.
+Mouse Acceleration — permits you to adjust the speed-up.
 This option takes effect only if your mouse is assigned to a digital control (to one of the buttons).
 Acceleration is a dynamical index, the higher it is the quicker your mouse will speed up.

-Scroll speed — permits to modify how fast the emulated mouse scrolls are.
+Scroll speed — permits you to modify how fast the emulated mouse scrolls are.
 It works both for digital (buttons) and analog (sticks and triggers) controls.